Kick Six

-The Kick Six (also known as Kick Bama Kick) was the final play of the 78th Iron Bowl college football game played on November 30, 2013 at Jordan–Hare Stadium in Auburn, Alabama.
-The game featured the No. 1-ranked and two-time defending national champion Alabama Crimson Tide (11–0, 7–0 in the SEC) as a 10-point favorite over the No. 4-ranked Auburn Tigers (10–1, 6–1 in the SEC).
-The game had significant postseason implications, with both teams ranked in the top 5 and a berth in the SEC Championship Game and, potentially, the National Championship game at stake.
+The Kick Six (also known as Kick Bama Kick) was the final play of the 78th Iron Bowl college football game played on November 30, 2013, at Jordan–Hare Stadium in Auburn, Alabama.
+The game featured the No. 1–ranked and two-time defending national champion Alabama Crimson Tide (11–0, 7–0 in the SEC) as a 10-point favorite over the No. 4-ranked Auburn Tigers (10–1, 6–1 in the SEC).
+The game had significant postseason implications, with both teams ranked in the top 5 and a berth to the SEC Championship Game and, potentially, the BCS National Championship Game, at stake.

 After falling behind in the 2nd quarter and then again in the 4th, Auburn rallied to tie the game at 28–28 with 32 seconds remaining.
 After the ensuing kickoff, Alabama quickly moved to the Auburn 38-yard line, at which point the clock ran out, seemingly sending the game to overtime.
-Alabama coach Nick Saban challenged the timekeeping call, and after a video review, one second was put back on the clock, and the Crimson Tide lined up for a potential game-winning 57-yard field goal.
-The kick was short, and Auburn's Chris Davis, who had been positioned near the goal line, caught the ball just in front of the goal posts.
+Alabama coach Nick Saban challenged the timekeeping call and one second was put back on the clock after a video review.
+The Crimson Tide lined up for a potential game-winning 57-yard field goal and the kick was short, allowing Auburn's Chris Davis, who had been positioned near the goal line, to catch the ball just in front of the goal posts.
 Davis ran across the entire field through players from both teams to the opposite end zone, improbably scoring the winning touchdown for Auburn on the last play of the game.

-The game, which was televised nationwide on CBS, posted an 11.8 television rating with over 13 million viewers during the final half-hour, making it the most watched regular season game of the 2013 college football season.
+The game was played in front of a sellout crowd of 87,451 and televised nationwide on CBS, posting an 8.2 Nielsen rating with over 13 million viewers during the final half-hour, making it the most watched regular season game of the 2013 college football season.
 Some sportswriters have argued that Davis' return is the single greatest moment in college football history.
 At the 2014 ESPY Awards, it was named the best play and the best game of the year in all of North American sports.
-In the years following the game, the name “Kick Six”, a variant of the term “Pick-Six“, has been commonly used to identify the play and the game.
+In the years following the game, the name "Kick Six", a variant of the term "pick-six", has been commonly used to identify both the final play and the game.

 Following the game, Alabama played in the Sugar Bowl, falling to Oklahoma 45–31.
-Auburn went on to the National Championship, where they lost to Florida State 34–31.
+Auburn won the SEC Championship Game and went on to play in the BCS National Championship Game, where they lost to Florida State, 34–31.